Skip to content

 A year later, the premier announced an international competition to design an opera house to be built at Bennelong Point, then occupied by a tram depot.

-There is no record of the evaluation process but legend has it that the respected American architect Eero Saarinen arrived after the three other members of the judging panel had shortlisted designs.
+There is no record of the evaluation process but it is rumoured that the respected American architect Eero Saarinen arrived after the three other members of the judging panel had shortlisted designs.
 Saarinen was underwhelmed by their choices and looking through the rejected plans came across Jørn Utzon’s – design number 218.

 Saarinen championed the entry and convinced the panel that this was the winning submission.
 In January 1957 Premier Cahill announced Utzon’s design as the winner and in July committed $7 million to the Opera House’s construction with a completion date of December 1963.